 - Investigates and resolves concerns about a veterinarian and his/her practice

 - Administers quality practice programs to promote ongoing improvement and growth

-The role and authority of the College is established in the Veterinarians Act, 1989 and the regulations made under this legislation.
+The College licenses approximately 4,700 veterinarians and accredits over 2,300 veterinary facilities in Ontario.
+The role and authority of the College is set out in the Veterinarians Act and regulations made under this legislation.

-The veterinary profession in Ontario has been regulated since 1874 and is financed primarily by the licence fees of veterinarians in Ontario.
+The veterinary profession in Ontario has been regulated since 1877.